EdwardVoermans/ETIG-Stack-InfluxDB3/README.md

 ---

 ## Customization
+Remember that you have a dual approach to modify, adjust, add or delete functionality into this stack.
+Just learn and familiar yourself with the way the ```dev-setup-etig.sh```script works.
+Add your new dashboards, data sources, nginx stuff, etc. in the script.
+Or . . . adjust the environment in the environment:
 - To add your own dashboards, place JSON files into
   `grafana_provisioning/dashboards/`
 - To add additional data sources, edit